cdh30234/manasaalsultan_privacy/privacy-policy.md

-rivacy Policy
+Privacy Policy

-Manṣat al-Sulṭān (“I”) takes your privacy seriously.
-To better protect your privacy, I provide this privacy policy notice explaining the way your personal information is collected and used.

-⸻

-Collection of Routine Information

-This app tracks basic information about its users.
-This information includes, but is not limited to, IP addresses, device details, timestamps, and referring pages.
-None of this information can personally identify specific users of this app.
-The information is tracked for routine administration and maintenance purposes.

-⸻
+Last updated: July 8, 2025

+Manṣat al-Sulṭān ("we", "our", "us") values your privacy and is committed to protecting your personal data.
+This Privacy Policy explains how we collect, use, and protect the information provided through our mobile application.

+1. Data Collection
+We do not collect any personal information for tracking or advertising purposes.

+We only collect limited data to provide core functionality of the app, such as:

+Name, email, and phone number when voluntarily submitted during account registration.

+Uploaded photos and videos by the user for assignments or profile images.

+Diagnostic data (such as crash reports) to improve app stability.

+None of this data is shared with third parties or used for tracking across apps or websites.

+2. Use of Data
+All collected data is used solely for the following purposes:

+Enabling user login and secure account access.

+Submitting assignments or profile pictures.

+Providing customer support.

+Improving app functionality and resolving technical issues.

+We do not use any data for marketing, third-party advertising, or behavioral tracking.

-Access to Photos and Videos
+3. Photos and Videos

-This app may request access to images and video files on your device.
-This is only used to allow you to upload profile pictures, submit educational assignments, or attach relevant media as part of the learning experience.
-The app accesses these files only when you manually initiate an upload action.

-⸻

-Cookies

-This app does not use cookies directly.
-However, linked websites may use cookies to store information about a visitor’s preferences and history to better serve them with customized content.

-⸻

-Third-Party Links

-This app includes links to third-party websites for educational purposes.
-I am not responsible for the privacy policies on these websites.
-You are advised to review their privacy policies individually, as they may differ from mine.

-⸻
+The app may request access to your media library (photos and videos), but only when you manually choose to upload a file.
+We do not access your media automatically or in the background.

+4. Analytics
+We use basic usage analytics to improve app performance.
+These statistics are anonymous and not linked to personal identity.

-Security
+5. Security

-The security of your personal information is important to me, but please note that no method of transmission over the Internet or electronic storage is 100% secure.
-While I strive to use commercially acceptable means to protect your data, I cannot guarantee absolute security.

-⸻
+We use commercially reasonable means to protect your data.
+However, no internet transmission is 100% secure.
+Users are encouraged to use strong passwords and protect their accounts.

+6. No Third-Party Login
+The app does not use third-party login systems such as Google or Facebook.
+All authentication is managed locally within the app through our own server.

-Changes To This Privacy Policy
+7. Changes to Policy

-This Privacy Policy is effective as of May 27, 2025, and will remain in effect except with respect to any changes in its provisions in the future.
-Updates will be posted on this page.

-I reserve the right to update or change this Privacy Policy at any time.
-Please check this page periodically for changes.
-If any significant changes are made, you will be notified via email or through an in-app notice.
+We may update this Privacy Policy from time to time.
+Any significant changes will be communicated in-app or via email.

-⸻

-Contact Information
+8. Contact

-For any questions or concerns regarding this Privacy Policy, please contact:
+For any questions, please contact:
 📧 support@sultanplatform.com